AylaScientist/Snakemake_for_SNPs/README.md

 A more detailed tutorial of how to use this workflow can be found here: [Tutorial](https://github.com/AylaScientist/Snakemake_for_SNPs/Tutorial.pdf)

 ## Evaluation
-The pipeline for SNPs has been evaluated on 4 datasets including one model organism (human) and 2 non-model organism (Nile and Mozambique tilapias).
-To keep this repository as light as possible, the evaluation of the pipeline on real datasets is deposited here:
+The pipeline for SNPs has been evaluated on 4 datasets including 2 non-model organism (Nile and Mozambique tilapias).
 WARNING: Put here the link